AgoraIO-Community/appbuilder-conversational-ai/README.md

 # Conversational-AI-agent

-This repository contains a front-end example of a web application that connects users with a conversational AI using Agora's real-time communication technology.
+This repository contains a front-end example of a web application that connects users with a conversational AI using Agora's real-time communication technology and Agora Appbuilder.

 ## Overview